 Of course, the weather can be unpredictable, and what seemed to be the start of spring one day can turn back into a wintery wonderland the next.
 Still, the urge to get back on your motorcycle after a long layover can be strong, no matter the dangers.
 “Riders must assess the limits of their machines, the riding environment and themselves before every ride,” terHorst says.
 “While there are some motorcyclists capable of riding in challenging conditions such as cold, snow and even ice, acquiring the skill to do so takes many hours of practice and years of experience to stay sharp.”

-While balmy weather understandably makes bikers eager to get back on the road, taking the time to restore your bike to full riding health is a wise measure for safe and high-performance riding.
+While warm weather understandably makes bikers eager to get back on the road, taking the time to restore your bike to full riding health is a wise measure for safe and high-performance riding.

-In addition to the proper maintenance, having the right motorcycle insurance to protect your bike on the road is critical.
-Learn about the different types of motorcycle coverage here.
+In addition to the proper motorcycle maintenance, having the right motorcycle insurance to protect your bike on the road is critical.
+Learn about the different types of motorcycle coverage.